crew102/wosr/README.md

 Installation
 ------------

-You can get the stable version from CRAN:
+You can get the stable version from CRAN

 ``` r
 install.packages("wosr")
 ```

-...Or the development version from GitHub:
+Or the development version from GitHub

 ``` r
 if (!require(devtools)) install.packages("devtools")